Punjab CM Mann, SP's Shivpal attack BJP over UCC issue | Politics

 Speaking to reporters in Lucknow, Yadav, when asked to make his stand and that of the party on the UCC, said, ''Whenever the elections come, the BJP people start talking about polarisation like this, and they start doing politics of appeasement.''
 Mann said the country is like a "bouquet which has flowers of all colours".

-Every religion has its own culture and customs, he said, adding “You (BJP) want the bouquet of only one colour.
-Each religion has its own culture and customs.”
-Mann further said, “It is the agenda of the BJP whenever elections are near they start speaking about religion.
-The AAP does not interfere in religion as it is a secular party.” ''See, the work of the BJP people is to finish the opposition.
-But, the opposition will unite to contest the 2024 Lok Sabha polls, and they (BJP) will not be able to stop the opposition,” Yadav said.
+Every religion has its own culture and customs, he said, adding "You (BJP) want the bouquet of only one colour.
+Each religion has its own culture and customs."
+Mann further said, "It is the agenda of the BJP whenever elections are near they start speaking about religion.
+The AAP does not interfere in religion as it is a secular party."
+Yadav said the BJP is trying to finish the opposition. ''But the opposition will unite to contest the 2024 Lok Sabha polls, and they will not be able to stop the opposition," he added.

 A UCC typically means having a common law for all citizens of the country that is not based on religion.
 Personal laws and laws related to inheritance, adoption and succession are likely to be covered by a common code.